facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Obviously, it isn’t all puppy dogs and rainbows.
 Technical literature does not perfectly suit to all needs, especially in our field.

 What I want to point out is that in some cases **final** can be a good ally and can help us to simplify the design.
-Using **final** keyword leads programmers to make a round of additional reasoning, to pay more attention to the use of the class.
+Using **final** leads programmers to make a round of additional reasoning, to pay more attention to the use of the class.
-For example, during review, a diff with the removal of final keyword could lead to useful comments to find different solutions
+For example, during review, a diff with the removal of **final keyword** could lead to useful comments to find different solutions

-This problem is solved in php by using the annotation @Final, even if it does not have the same validity as a language keyword.
-However, nowadays, with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm (https://psalm.dev/docs/) the annotation is fully supported and it works properly.

 A downside of the final keyword is that it is considered too coarse an instrument to be effective.
 A developer can simply remove the **final** keyword and then do wrong things!.

 I do not agree with this.
 I've seen misuse of inheritance many times.
-Therefore, I think that using the **final** keyword is useful both for beginners and senior developers.
+Therefore, I think that using the **final** is useful both for beginners and senior developers.

+Another problem is that with some moccking library them don't work with **final class**.
+This problem is solved in php by using the annotation @Final, even if it does not have the same validity as a language keyword.
+However, nowadays, with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm (https://psalm.dev/docs/) the annotation is fully supported and it works properly.

 To support the last topics I add some links on discussions against the use of **final**.